 CSC: When did you start preparation for IAS Examination?
 When should one ideally begin thinking about preparing for this exam?

-CSC: What were your strategies for the IAS Examination?
+CSC: How did you start your preparation for the IAS Examination?

 CSC: What was your optional subject?
-What was the basis of selecting this particular optional subject?
+What were the basis of selecting this particular optional subject?